Gozala/work/browserhtml.md

 #### Web Clips

-Web clips reimagined bookmarks as **cards clipping most valuable content** from the web building it's heat map as a replacement for the long list of addresses.
+Web clips reimagined replacement for bookmarks (the long list of addresses) as **cards clipping most valuable content** from the web, thus building a web heat map.
 [Read full story](./web-clips)

 #### Web Highlighter